Ipgnosis/covid_analysis/README.md

 **A Jupyter Notebook for covid analysis.**

 Like many others, I have been fascinated (not to mention horrified) by the Covid-19 pandemic.
-What I knew about virology and epidemiology before 2020 could be written on a postage stamp, but now I am as up to speed as any layperson on these topics.
+What I knew about virology and epidemiology before 2020 could be written on a postage stamp, but now I am as up to speed as any layperson on this topic.
 But, I have many (many) questions for which I am unable to find answers.
 So...
 I decided to kick off an analysis, but first needed some (reliable) data.

 ## Data Source: